Living in my time

 What if you didn’t have to work just to make a living?
 What would you chose to do?
 I faced this reality in 2001.
 After spending my entire adult life focused on my career as a designer, creative director, writer, strategist working to fulfill my client’s needs, working 60 hour weeks, I was suddenly free to rethink how to spend my time.

-Now I am a partner in Inquiring Minds and if you see little activity on this site, its because I’m thoroughly immersed in being developing ways we can encourage kids to be curious and courageous about their futures: In particular, a future in which they play an active role and grow to become active empowered citizens.
+Now having had a number of accomplishments in various arenas, I have arrived at my new focus: I am a founding partner in Inquiring Minds.
+And if you see little activity on this site its because I’m thoroughly immersed in developing ways we can encourage kids to be curious and courageous about their futures: In particular, a future in which they play an active role and grow to become active empowered citizens.
 Please visit me at Inquiring Minds.